All Episodes

 They've been educated by our public schools.

-I jest, of course.
+I just, of course.

-So this is uh this is at the Stanford Daily, that's the editorial board.
+So this is at the Stanford Daily.

-All right, we're back on the cutting edge of societal evolution, El Rush Ball.
+All right, we're back on the cutting edge of societal evolution, El Rushball.

-Uh CNN talking with the Council on American Islamic relations, Rabia Ahmed.
+Last night, Paula Zahn Now, CNN, talking with the Council on American Islamic Relations, Rabia Ahmed.

 What are you afraid of?

-And I'm afraid that somebody out there can't distinguish between fact and fiction and will actually act on those attitudes and um engage in a backlash against innocent Muslims.
+And I'm afraid that somebody out there can't distinguish between fact and fiction and will actually act on those attitudes and engage in a backlash against innocent Muslims.

 In the middle of nowhere, the average shopping center where there's a grocery store, a Muslim has been attacked in a grocery store for just being there.

-And of course, if somebody says, after watching this show, I'm afraid to go to a grocery store, I think I might get beat up, or worse, to get blamed for terrorism or whatever.
+And of course, if somebody says, after watching this show, I'm afraid to go to the grocery store.

 Have either of you?